If you have been planning to register an overseas company, it is important that you understand the best options that are at your disposal.

 Authorised capital is a term that is not recognised in Singapore when it comes to company registration.
 Please keep in mind that this figure can be raised at any time.

 All companies registered in Singapore should have a physical address at the time of incorporation.
-Owners can use business addresses or our service.
+Owners can use business addresses or our registered office address service.
 Do note that P.O.
 Box address cannot be used.

-Concerning the Singapore Companies Act, appointing a should be done in six months after the company has been registered.
+To comply with the Singapore Companies Act Cap 50, engage our company secretarial service and appoint a company secretary should be done in six months after the company has been registered.

 Similarly, the secretary ought to be above the legal age of 18 years and that they are a Singapore’s resident.

-c.
-Registrar of Companies notice indicating company’s registered office address and any other essential particulars e.g. office hours – popularly known as Form 44
+C. Registrar of Companies notice indicating company’s registered office address and any other essential particulars e.g. office hours – commonly known as Form 44

 Subsidiary company registration in Singapore is a simple as it sounds.
 By following the above-mentioned steps, you will have your company registered in a matter of days.